Record amount of seaweed is choking shores in the Caribbean

 The “golden tide” also has hit humans hard.

-The concentration of algae is so heavy in some parts of the eastern Caribbean that the French island of Guadeloupe issued a health alert in late July.
-It warned some communities about high levels of hydrogen sulfide emanating from huge rotting clumps of seaweed, which can affect people with respiratory problems including asthma.
+The concentration of algae is so heavy in parts of the eastern Caribbean that the French island of Guadeloupe issued a health alert in late July.
+It warned some communities about high levels of hydrogen sulfide gas emanating from the huge rotting clumps of seaweed.
+The gas, which smells like rotten eggs, which can affect people with breathing problems such as asthma.

-The Biden administration declared a federal emergency after the U.S. Virgin Islands warned last month of “unusually high amounts” of sargassum affecting water production at a desalination plant near St. Croix that is struggling to meet demand amid a drought.
+The Biden administration declared a federal emergency after the U.S. Virgin Islands warned last month of unusually high amounts of sargassum clogging machinery at a desalination plant near St. Croix that is struggling to produce water and meet demand amid a drought.

-“We’re consuming as much as we can produce right now,” said Daryl Jaschen, director of the islands’ emergency management agency.
-“We’re very concerned about that.”

-In addition, the U.S. Virgin Island’s electricity generating station relies on ultra-pure water from the desalination plant to reduce emissions monitored by the U.S. Environmental Protection Agency.
+In addition, the U.S. Virgin Islands’ electricity generating station relies on ultra-pure water from the desalination plant to reduce emissions.
 The loss of such water would force the government to use a type of diesel fuel that is more expensive and in limited supply, officials said.

+Chuanmin Hu, an oceanography professor at the University of South Florida who helps produce the seaweed reports, said sargassum levels for the eastern Caribbean were at a near-record high this year, second only to those reported in July 2018.
+Levels in the northern Caribbean are at their third-highest level, he said.

-Experts first noted large amounts of sargassum in the Caribbean Sea in 2011 that Hu and other scientists think were created by stronger than normal winds and currents.
-The problem has worsened as clumps multiplied, fueled by nutrients and strong sunlight.
+Experts first noted large amounts of sargassum in the Caribbean Sea in 2011, and the problem has occurred practically every year since then.

-“In the tropical Atlantic, everything was right,” Hu said.
-“Everything grows fast.”

 “This is the worst we’ve ever seen it for sure,” said Melody Rouveure, general manager for a tour company in the Dutch Caribbean territory of St. Maarten, which shares an island with St. Martin.
 “It did ruin my personal beach plans.”

-On Union Island, which is part of St. Vincent and the Grenadines, the seaweed invasion has forced some resorts to close for up to five months in the past.
+On Union Island, which is part of St. Vincent and the Grenadines, the seaweed invasion has forced some resorts in recent years to close for up to five months.

 Masses of sargassum also have strangled the Caribbean’s fishing industry.
-It damages boat engines and fishing gear, prevents fishermen from reaching their boats and fishing areas and leads to a drop in the number of fish caught.
-Barbados has been especially hit hard since flying fish make up 60% of the island’s annual landed catch, according to the University of the West Indies.
+It damages boat engines and fishing gear, prevents fishermen from reaching their vessels and fishing grounds and leads to a drop in the number of fish caught.
+Barbados, where the beaches are piled with reddish-brown seaweed, has been hit especially hard.

-An overabundance of sargassum was blamed for the recent deaths of thousands of fish at the French Caribbean island of Martinique.
-It also has activists concerned about the plight of endangered turtles, with some dying at sea entangled in seaweed or unable to lay their eggs given the mat of algae covering the sand.
+An overabundance of sargassum was blamed for the recent deaths of thousands of fish in the French Caribbean island of Martinique.
+It also has activists concerned about the plight of endangered turtles.
+Some are dying at sea, entangled in the seaweed or unable to lay their eggs because of the mat of algae over the sand.

-In the Cayman Islands, a thick carpet of sargassum had prompted officials to launch a trial program in which crews pumped more than 2,880 square feet (268 square meters) of seaweed out of the water.
-But on Tuesday, the government announced it suspended removal efforts because the level of decomposition made it impractical.
+In the Cayman Islands, officials launched a trial program in which crews pumped more than 2,880 square feet (268 square meters) of seaweed out of the water.
+But on Tuesday, the government announced it suspended the project, saying the seaweed had decomposed so much that it had rendered the pumping useless.

-“The sargassum stranding in the North Sound is unlike any we have experienced previously in terms of its location, weather conditions and scale,” officials said.

-Other island nations have opted to use heavy machinery to remove seaweed from the beach, but scientists warn that causes erosion and could destroy the nests of endangered turtles.
+Some island nations use heavy machinery to remove seaweed from the beach, but scientists warn that causes erosion and can destroy the nests of endangered turtles.

-Attempts to use sargassum as fertilizer, food, biofuel, construction material or medicinal products continue, but many Caribbean islands are unable to remove the vast amounts of the seaweed because they are struggling financially and have limited resources.
+Many Caribbean islands are struggling financially and do not have the means to clear the vast amounts of seaweed.

 Gov. Albert Bryan of the U.S. Virgin Islands said he asked President Joe Biden to declare a federal emergency for the entire three-island territory, not just St. Croix, but that didn’t happen.
 Bryan said he is now trying to find local funds to clean beaches, “but a lot of things need money right now.”